forseti-security/forseti-security/README.md

 We are continually improving Forseti Security and invite you to submit feature requests and bug reports under Issues.
 If you would like to contribute to our development efforts, please review our [contributing guidelines](/CONTRIBUTING.md) and submit a pull request.

-# Installation
+# Setup
-There are two ways to install Forseti Security.
+There are two ways to run Forseti Security.

 ### Google Cloud Platform (recommended)
-Use this [README](/deployment-templates/README.md) to install Forseti Security to Google Cloud Platform quickly and easily.
+Use this [README](/deployment-templates/README.md) to deploy Forseti Security to Google Cloud Platform quickly and easily.

 ### Local Environment